shinnkondo/mask-detector/Readme.md

 # Mask Detector
 Gentry reminds people to wear a mask when peason without a mask is detected.
-Prase stdin, and make annnouncements based on that.
+It parses stdin, and make annnouncements based on that.

 ## Requirements
+### Unix

+- Python 3.* is needed.
-An audio library is needed.
+- An audio library is needed.

 ```
 sudo apt install sox
 ```

+### Other requirements

+- https://github.com/ultralytics/yolov5 : it does the actual detection part based on video input, and output logs for this script.
+Follow the link for requirements, etc.
+- weight : a configuration file for yolov5.
+Please download it from [here](https://drive.google.com/file/d/12qNSd6LhdayQVg8pULacW-v4z9ICO3j-/view?usp=sharing)

+## Installtaion/Setting

+1. Install yolov5
+2. Download a weight file
+3. Clone this repo parallel to yolov5

+├── yolov5
+└── mask-detector

 ## Usage